 Finally, the network collected evidence that beneficial arthropods found in non-crop areas do provide services to canola growers such as pest control and pollination.
 A correlational study of 60 million seeded acres of yield data in Alberta (2012 to 2017), conducted by the network, showed that counties in Alberta where fields have more non-crop areas also have slightly higher canola yields (Galpern et al, 2020).
 This provides preliminary and indirect evidence that non-crop areas can influence canola yield.
 A pilot study of five fields, that used cages to exclude arthropods from canola plants, also showed that the spill-over of arthropods from non-crop areas may increase canola seed weight.
 This result is being confirmed with additional field experiments in the second phase of the network.

 A second phase of this project ‘Surveillance Networks for Beneficial Insects II: quantifying the canola yield effect of wetlands, shelterbelts and other insect reservoir habitats‘ which began in 2019, combines field experiments, the beneficial arthropod database, and precision agricultural data to further investigate the relationship between non-crop areas, arthropods and canola yield.
+Research at the sites across central and southern Alberta will focus on measuring yield and quality parameters of crop grown in proximity to these spaces.
 Read more about its progress here.